In a film which involves a lot of character deaths, it seems like the Token Minority will inevitably be the first person to go and kick the bucket.

 - Happened in Death Wish V: The Face of Death when Tommy O'Shea's goons killed a lesser black worker from the fashion department execution-style.

-- Downplayed in The Dirty Dozen: it's the Latino member of the titular Dozen who dies first, while the African-American dies later.
+- In The Dirty Dozen the Latino member of the titular Dozen dies first.

 - In the 90s slasher film Dr. Giggles this is almost exaggerated as the first two teens to die are both black.
 The film also has a black cop who has a much more prominent role.
 He still dies at the end though.